-A couple of days ago I came across an article on the Ham’s Bluff Lighthouse in The U.S. Lighthouse Society News blog.
+A couple of days ago I came across an article on Ham’s Bluff Lighthouse in The U.S. Lighthouse Society News blog.
 As I read the detailed account of the author’s experience climbing the hill and finally reaching the top where the tower is located, not to mention his description of the amazing panoramic view, I couldn’t help feeling rather envious.
 Now, I know that the Lord has said, “Thou shalt not covet” (Exodus 20:17), that envy is listed among the works of the flesh (Galatians 5:19-21), and that there is a form of jealousy that can be more dangerous than anger and fury (Proverbs 27:4).
-So, I looked up the various meanings of the words envy and covetousness hoping to find a definition that would keep me from having to repent of my seemingly pious jealousy.
+So, I looked up the various meanings of the words envy and covetousness hoping to find a definition that would justify my pious jealousy.
 Here is what I found:

 - According to dictionary.com, to covet is